happypandax/plugins/plugins/File Metadata/readme.md

 # Changelog

+- `1.0.2`
+    - Fixed a bug where not all metadata would be applied

 - `1.0.1`
     - Updated the eze handler to support files produced by https://github.com/dnsev-h/ehentai-archive-info
     - Fixed the extractors still using the old api